Asqatasun/Asqatasun/docs/Rule-5-7-3.md

-All the `<table>` tags that don't have an "id" attribute or a "class" attribute or a "role" attribute that matches one the values set by the use through the "PRESENTATION_TABLE_MARKER" parameter or the "DATA_TABLE_MARKER" parameter or the "COMPLEX_TABLE_MARKER" parameter AND with `<th>` child tags.
+All the `<table>` tags that don't have an "id" attribute or a "class" attribute or a "role" attribute that matches one the values set by the user through the "PRESENTATION_TABLE_MARKER" parameter or the "DATA_TABLE_MARKER" parameter or the "COMPLEX_TABLE_MARKER" parameter AND with `<th>` child tags.
 That means select all the table tags of the page when these parameters are empty.